ply-ct/ply/docs/topics/requests.md

 layout: topic
 ---
 ## Requests
-Ply is all about automated testing of REST and GraphQL APIs.
+Ply is all about automated testing of REST (and GraphQL) APIs.
 By running Ply tests, you're sending actual HTTP requests to exercise your service endpoints.

-Requests are the reusable building blocks you arrange to create test sequences, or suites.
+Requests are the reusable building blocks you can arrange to create test sequences, or suites.
 Each request represents an HTTP request with these elements:
   - url
   - method
   - headers
   - body

 A request suite is a YAML file containing one or more named requests.
 Here's an example from movie-queries.ply.yaml in the [ply-demo](https://github.com/ply-ct/ply-demo) project:
 ```yaml
 moviesByYearAndRating: